Last Updated on July 2, 2026 by Daniel Globe

 Classic Margherita Traditions

-L’Antica Pizzeria Da Michele has been serving Naples since 1870, and its legendary margherita shows why classic never goes out of style.
-You taste Neapolitan heritage in every blistered crust, every bright spoon of San Marzano tomatoes, every torn piece of mozzarella di bufala, and every fragrant basil leaf.
-This is pizza craftsmanship stripped to its essential truth: dough, fire, and patience working in quiet harmony.
-The menu stays lean, so your attention goes straight to the margherita’s clean balance and honest flavor.
-You don’t need decoration here; you need freedom from excess, and Da Michele gives it to you.
-Recognized in UNESCO’s living tradition and made famous by Eat, Pray, Love, it invites you to savor Naples as it really is.
+L’Antica Pizzeria Da Michele has been serving Naples since 1870, and its margherita shows why classic never goes out of style.
+You taste heritage in every blistered crust, every bright spoon of San Marzano tomatoes, every torn piece of mozzarella di bufala, and every fragrant basil leaf.
+The menu stays lean — really just Margherita and Marinara — so your attention goes straight to clean balance and honest flavor.
+Made famous internationally by its appearance in Eat, Pray, Love, it invites you to taste Naples as it really is.

 Waiting Line Experience